Decoding 1.3 HP in Watts: A thorough look

 Q3: What about electrical motors – is the conversion straightforward?

 A3: While the conversion factor is generally applicable, electrical motors have efficiencies less than 100%.
-Therefore, the actual power delivered by an electrical motor might be slightly less than the rated horsepower suggests due to various losses (friction, heat, etc.).
+So, the actual power delivered by an electrical motor might be slightly less than the rated horsepower suggests due to various losses (friction, heat, etc.).

 Q4: How does this relate to kilowatts (kW)?